 I believe in both the infallibility of the Bible as well as the inerrancy of the Bible.
 This means that not only does the Bible’s perfection extend to matters of faith but also it contains no errors dealing with historical accounts, facts, records of creation, and genealogies.

 Most specifically I apply these attributes to the original manuscripts.
-Now, of course we do not have the original autographs; however, despite this I hold that both these qualities (infallibility and inerrancy) are still faithfully represented in subsequent translations.
+Now, of course, we do not have the original autographs; however, despite this, I hold that both these qualities (infallibility and inerrancy) are still faithfully represented in subsequent translations.

 For what reasons do I believe this?
-Well the simple answer is that I have faith that the Bible is God’s word.
+Well, the simple answer is that I have faith that the Bible is God’s word.
 My reasons for this faith are numerous.
 It includes things like fulfilled prophecy, instances of scientific accuracy (even within the context of very primitive times), archaeological evidence, historical accuracy, timeless truths, incredible unity, life experiences, etc.

 Now, I understand that me simply having faith is not a suitable answer for someone who is not a Christian, but if you don’t hold that Christianity and the Bible are true this discussion is mostly useless to you anyway.
 What does biblical inerrancy matter if you don’t have some type of belief in the accounts in the Bible?

 Basically, I’m assuming that the majority of my target audience for this post would not consider me having faith as irrelevant and inconsequential.
 So, I have faith that the Bible is God’s word.
-A person’s word is there word.
+A person’s word is their word.
 If there is falseness to it or incorrect facts then it can’t really be fully trusted.